jswale/googleVisionTest/README.md

 ## Configuration

-The application handle two configurations files.
+The application handles two configuration files.
 The `config.default.json` used for default values, and the `config.json` for the options related to your environment.
-All the options defined in the default file can be overrided.
+All the options defined in the default file can be overridden.

 The options are:
 * **webserver:port** `number` port number of the web server (default to `9090`)
 * **credentials:googleCloud** `string` path to the file containing the credentials of your Google Cloud Account
 * **persistence:product:file** : `string` the path to the file to persist data (default `./data/products.data.json`).
-If no file is specified, the persistence is desactivated.
+If no file is specified, the persistence is deactivated.

 ## Run procedure